Frequently Asked Questions

 - If you booked a day charter online be ready to depart by 4:45 AM (5:45 AM in August) on the day of the charter.

-- Booking an overnight charter requires you to be here between 2 and 4 PM and be ready to depart.
+- Booking an overnight charter requires you to be here between 2 and 3 PM and be ready to depart.
 Please note: you might have to wait in your fishing spot until 6 PM.

 - Fishing sites for one person are extremely limited.
-Be prepared to be flexible
+Be prepared to be flexible to be paired up with another customer if necessary.

 - Proxies allowed if it's the only permit your're fishing.
 If it's fished in conjunction with your permit, there will be an additional $200 fare charged.